slint-ui/slint/api/cpp/docs/generated_code.md

 # Generated code

 The Slint compiler called by the build system will generate a header file for the root `.slint` file.
-This header file will contain a `class` with the same name as the component.
+This header file will contain a `class` with the same name as the root component.

 This class will have the following public member functions:

 * A `create` constructor function and a destructor.
 * A `show` function, which will show the component on the screen.
-Note that in order to render and react to user input, it's still necessary to spin the event loop, by calling {cpp:func}`slint::run_event_loop()` or using the convenience `fun` function in this class.
+  You still need to spin the event loop by {cpp:func}`slint::run_event_loop()` or using the convenience `run` function in this class to render and react to user input!
 * A `hide` function, which de-registers the component from the windowing system.
-* A `window` function that provides access to the {cpp:class}`slint::Window`, allow for further customization towards the windowing system.
+* A `window` function that provides access to the {cpp:class}`slint::Window`, to allow for further customization towards the windowing system.
 * A `run` convenience function, which will show the component and starts the event loop.
-* for each properties:
+* For each property:
   * A getter `get_<property_name>` returning the property type.
   * A setter `set_<property_name>` taking the new value of the property by const reference
-* for each callbacks:
+* For each callback:
   * `invoke_<callback_name>` function which takes the callback argument as parameter and call the callback.
   * `on_<callback_name>` function which takes a functor as an argument and sets the callback handler for this callback. the functor must accept the type parameter of the callback
-* A `global` function, to provide access to any exported global singletons.
+* A `global` function to access exported global singletons.

-The class is instantiated with the `create` function, which returns the type wrapped in {cpp:class}`slint::ComponentHandle`.
+The `create` function creates a new instance of the component, which is wrapped in {cpp:class}`slint::ComponentHandle`.
 This is a smart pointer that owns the actual instance and keeps it alive as long as at least one {cpp:class}`slint::ComponentHandle` is in scope, similar to `std::shared_ptr<T>`.

-For more complex UIs it is common to supply data in the form of an abstract data model, that is used with [`for` - `in`](markdown/langref.md#repetition) repetitions or [`ListView`](markdown/widgets.md#listview) elements in the `.slint` language.
+For more complex user interfaces it's common to supply data in the form of an abstract data model, that is used with [`for` - `in`](../slint/repetition.html) repetitions or [`ListView`](../slint/widgets.md#listview) elements in the `.slint` language.
 All models in C++ are sub-classes of the {cpp:class}`slint::Model` and you can sub-class it yourself.
-For convenience, the {cpp:class}`slint::VectorModel` provides an implementation that is backed by a `std::vector<T>`.
+For convenience, the {cpp:class}`slint::VectorModel` provides an implementation that's backed by a `std::vector<T>`.

 ## Example

-Let's assume we have this code in our `.slint` file
+Let's assume we've this code in our `.slint` file:

 ```slint,no-preview
 SampleComponent := Window {